 As part of your Masters by Research award you are required to attend a number of generic and Faculty specific courses throughout your time at the University.
 These courses are not credit-bearing but they are a compulsory element of the Masters and attendance will be monitored.

-The generic courses are organised centrally by the Graduate School Office and the discipline specific courses are organised by your Faculty.
+The courses are organised centrally by the Graduate School Office.

 It is your responsibility as a student to ensure you attend and complete each training course.